Ongoing Service Opportunities

 If you are interested in volunteering your time and talents, or have a large group interested in doing a project, or a family who wants to attend our event please contact our Community Outreach Coordinator, Melissa Hill at (352) 373-1078 or at firstname.lastname@example.org

 Are you looking for service hours?
-We could use your help in the summer in our food pantry.
-We have flexible hours with morning and afternoon shifts available.
+Catholic Charities of Gainesville could use your help in the summer in their food pantry.
+They have flexible hours with morning and afternoon shifts available.
 Spend your time making a difference in the life of someone struggling with hunger!
 Contact Jbarli@ccgnv.org or call 352-372-0294.

 Field and Fork Farm and Gardens Program